This post may contain affiliate links.

-There are no weekly or termly timetables; we fit learning in around our lives.
+There are no weekly or termly timetables; we fit learning around our lives.

 They read for pleasure and I read to them, fiction, poetry, factual books, whatever we need.

 They make and create, most children do.
-I get to do it with them Bonus!
+I get to do it with them.
+That’s a bonus.